How I Used My HSA Last-Minute to Save $900 in Taxes

 Although the HSA “becomes” an IRA in traditional retirement (or rather, functions like one), I didn’t have a sketchy, backdoor blueprint for using the money tax-free like I do with Traditional IRAs (the Roth conversion process).
 For that reason, I always prioritized my taxable investing above the HSA – but today, things changed.

-Whether my initial approach to HSAs was right or wrong, when it came time to file my taxes, I was reminded (in a 6 a.m. text exchange with my dad) that I could fund my HSA (that I had barely used in 2020) with post-tax money in order to claim it as a deduction in my tax return.
+Whether my initial approach to HSAs was right or wrong, when it came time to file my taxes, I was reminded (in a 6 a.m. text exchange with my dad) that I could fund my HSA (that I had barely used) with post-tax money in order to claim it as a deduction in my tax return.

 Why was I so excited to defer some income, you ask?